U.S. flag

 Treatment / Management

 The diet helps to manage obesity that often accompanies lipedema.
 Generally, lipedema fat is resistant to weight loss with diet.[5]
 However, few reports suggest a ketogenic diet helps in lipolysis.[13]
-Despite exercise body parts, those affected with lipedema continue to grow.
+Despite exercise of body parts, those affected with lipedema continue to grow.
 Still, graded exercise is recommended for women who have unhealthy lifestyles.
 A carbohydrate-restricted diet may also be more useful in some cases when lipedema is resistant to the ketogenic diet.
-Few reports suggested water exercise helps mobilize the fluid and soften the fibrotic tissues, and few suggested that speed walking or bicycle riding can also be helpful.
-Exercise activates calf and foot muscle to pump that increase the lymphatic drainage and reduces edema formation and risk of additional obesity development.[16]
+A few reports suggested that water exercise helps mobilize the fluid and soften the fibrotic tissues, and a few suggested that speed walking or bicycle riding can also be helpful.
+Exercise activates calf and foot muscles to pump, which increases lymphatic drainage and reduces edema formation and the risk of further weight gain.[16]

 Compression garments are recommended for cosmetic reasons.
 Circular knit garments are seamless and better suited for women with less lymphedema, whereas flat knit garments are suited for women with ankle cuffs or unusual shapes.[5]
 25% of women with lipedema have venous insufficiency.
-Conservative treatment should be tried first, as data are lacking to show the correction of venous insufficiency with surgery improves lipedema.
-Conservative therapy aims to reduce edema, pain, and associated obesity development.[16][5][11]
-Patient education on understanding the disease is of prime importance to decide the goals of the treatment and expectations of the disease.[3]
+Conservative treatment should be tried first, as data are lacking to show that correcting venous insufficiency with surgery improves lipedema.
+Conservative therapy aims to reduce edema, pain, and the development of associated obesity.[5][11][16]
+Patient education on understanding the disease is of prime importance in determining the goals of treatment and expectations for the disease.[3]

-Bariatric surgery like gastric bypass or sleeve gastrectomy should be suggested for benefits on overall glucometabolic aspects, especially prediabetes, diabetes, or cardiovascular risk.
-Women should be counseled before the bariatric surgery that the post-surgery lipedema part would get more accentuated.
-Compression garments and decongestive therapy should be offered to prevent the development of lymphedema, and a consult with a plastic surgeon should also be recommended for excess skin removal post-bariatric surgery.[17]
+Bariatric surgery, such as gastric bypass or sleeve gastrectomy, should be suggested for the benefits on overall glucometabolic aspects, especially prediabetes, diabetes, or cardiovascular risk.
+Women should be counseled before bariatric surgery that the post-surgery lipedema may become more pronounced.
+Compression garments and decongestive therapy should be offered to prevent the development of lymphedema, and a consultation with a plastic surgeon should also be recommended for excess skin removal post-bariatric surgery.[17]

 Liposuction is a very effective treatment for lipedema when conservative therapies fail.
 In this procedure, lipedema fat is removed, sparing the lymphatic vessels.
 Several techniques are used as follows.

-1. Tumescent technique: Klein solution (normal saline or lactated ringer, lidocaine or prilocaine, epinephrine, sodium bicarbonate) is used to saturate the fat.
-This tumescence provides turgor to tissue that microcannula slide through the fat, and tiny, rapid vibrations break the fat, which is then suctioned out.
+1. Tumescent technique: Klein solution (normal saline or lactated Ringer's, lidocaine or prilocaine, epinephrine, sodium bicarbonate) is used to saturate the fat.
+This tumescence provides turgor to the tissue through which the microcannula slides; tiny, rapid vibrations break the fat, which is then suctioned out.

-2. Water-jet assisted liposuction (WAL): Klein solution or saline is used as a jet that releases the fat for liposuction.
+2. Water-jet-assisted liposuction (WAL): Klein solution or saline is used as a jet to release the fat for liposuction.
 No waiting period is required to tumescent the tissue.

-3. Laser-assisted liposuction: this technique is reserved for areas with fibrosis, like posterior thighs.
-Liposuction performed without general anesthesia has rapid recovery; also, it is recommended to undergo liposuction in stages rather than removing all fat in one sitting.
-3 to 5 sessions of liposuction with a good interval of time in between are suggested.
+3. Laser-assisted liposuction: This technique is reserved for areas with fibrosis, like the posterior thighs.
+Liposuction performed without general anesthesia has a rapid recovery; also, it is recommended to undergo liposuction in stages rather than removing all fat in one sitting.
+3-5 liposuction sessions, with a good interval between them, are suggested.

 The quality of life has significantly improved regarding pain, muscle cramps, tightening, itching, edema, bruising, and cosmetic appearance after liposuction.
-The aim of surgical treatment is mainly to reduce the volume and help in the reduction of mechanical impairment of walking.
+The aim of surgical treatment is mainly to reduce the volume and alleviate the mechanical impairment of walking.
 But liposuction is a very costly therapy; insurance coverage and reimbursement are the main issues.[18][19]

-A pneumatic compression device is used for lipedema as well as lymphedema.
-In treating lymphedema, manual lymphatic drainage like myofascial therapy or deep tissue therapy like Astym therapy, Graston technique, and compression reduction techniques have been shown to reduce fibrosis in lipedema fat and increased blood flow to the tissues.[20][5]
+A pneumatic compression device is used for both lipedema and lymphedema.
+In treating lymphedema, manual lymphatic drainage, myofascial therapy, deep tissue therapy (Astym, Graston technique), and compression reduction techniques have been shown to reduce fibrosis in lipedema fat and increase blood flow to the tissues.[5][20]
 In lipedema, poor quality of life, immobility, and stress related to physical appearance can result in depression.
-Appropriate education about the disease, motivational interviewing, and counseling to focus on healthy eating patterns, activity, and social interaction, including internet groups and national and local groups, significantly impact a positive outcome.
+Appropriate education about the disease, motivational interviewing, and counseling focused on healthy eating patterns, activity, and social interaction, including internet groups and national and local groups, significantly improve outcomes.
 Referring to a psychotherapist, physical therapy, and pain management specialist is very useful when needed.[3][21][22]

 Differential Diagnosis